 Gag Grouper South Carolina Regulations

 There are many types of grouper in South Carolina’s offshore waters.
 Understand how to identify each kind of grouper to be sure that you can accurately determine what you are looking at when referring to size requirements for harvesting grouper.
-Make sure that you check with the state of South Carolinas regulations before you head out fishing if you plan to keep gags.
-Register for a saltwater fishing license or make sure that the current license is still valid.
+When it comes to grouper season South Carolina make sure that you check with the states regulations before you head out fishing if you plan to keep gags.
+Register for a saltwater fishing license or make sure that the current license is still valid to avoid becoming fined.

 Should You Head Offshore to Bottom Fish For Gag

 A great benefit to fishing for gags is that they can be caught on nearshore or offshore wrecks.
-You don’t necessarily have to travel a long distance to catch a grouper; however, your odds increase on deeper structures.
+You don’t necessarily have to travel a long distance to catch groupies fish; however, your odds increase on deeper structures.
 Because they can be found closer to shore, long run times can be avoided to save money on fuel costs.
 Be prepared for a rod bending battle that will test even the most experienced offshore angler.
 Pull them away from a hole on the bottom before they hide within it, and they becoming challenging to remove.
+Lastly, pay close attention to grouper season SC.